lorenmt/maxl/README.md

 ```

 ## Training MAXL
 The source code provided gives an example of training primary task of 20 classes `train_label[:, 2]` and auxiliary task of 100 classes `train_label[:, 3]` with hierarchical structure `\psi[i]=5`.
-You may revise the code easily to evaluate other hierarchies and play with other datasets found in `torchvision.datasets`.
+To run the code, please create a folder `dataset` to download CIFAR-100 dataset in this directory or you may redefine the dataset root path as your wish.
+It is straightforward to revise the code evaluating other hierarchies and play with other datasets found in `torchvision.datasets`.

 Note that: make sure `len(psi)` be the number of primary classes, and `sum(psi)` be the number of total auxiliary classes, e.g. `psi = [2,3,4]` representing total 3 primary classes and total 9 auxiliary classes by splitting each corresponding primary class into 2, 3, and 4 different auxiliary classes.

-Training MAXL from scratch typically requires 30 hours in GTX 1080, and training the baselines methods `Single` and `Human` requires 4 hours from scratch.
+Training MAXL from scratch typically requires 30 hours in GTX 1080, and training the baselines methods `Single` and `Human` requires 2-4 hours from scratch.

 ## Citation
 If you found this code/work to be useful in your own research, please considering citing the following: